ual-cci/MSc-Coding-2/Week-2.md

 Find a project from last term that you feel good about or want to do more work on.
 Pick a simple one unless you really fancy a challenge Convert this project to openFrameworks.
-There are lots of useful hints for how to do this here : https://github.com/ual-cci/MSc-Coding-2/tree/master/week2-more-examples
+There are some useful hints for how to do this here, including some familiar and not so familiar techniques : https://github.com/ual-cci/MSc-Coding-2/tree/master/week2-more-examples